 12. Puffin Rock

-Here’s another HoneyKids team member personal favourite!
+Here’s another family favourite!
 Puffin Rock is a lovely animated series about two pufflings — Oona and Baba — who grow up on Puffin Island.
 We like the soothing tone and look of the series, and especially love how it integrates trivia about coastal habitat into each episode.
+I also love the interaction between the puffling siblings: while my husband and I did prep my son for the arrival of his baby sister, having a visual ‘example’ of how he can help take care of a younger sibling through this show definitely helped!
 A full-length movie, Puffin Rock and the New Friends, was released in August 2023 but it’s not available in Singapore at the moment.
 Fingers crossed it’ll hit our shores soon!

 Available on: Netflix, with sing-alongs on its official YouTube channel.